FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/widgets/infiltration-editor/Infiltration Editor.rst

 SCS Calculator Single Shapefile
 -------------------------------

+.. warning:: If applying this method, review min and max of the SCS field.
+This method only works on polygon shapefiles
+             that have no geometric deficiencies.
+If this method results in errors, copy the polygons to the User layer field and use the User Layer Method.

 This option will add spatially variable infiltration data to the grid from a shapefile with one CN attribute field.

 1. Click the Calculate